ayush23a/ayush23a/README.md

 - ⚡ Fun fact: ...
 -->
 This is ayush , an undergrad pursuing BTech in Computer Science Engineering.
-<br> This is the repo which i use for learning and practicing git version control and github
+<br> This is the repo which i use for learning and practicing git version control and github<br>
 Thanks